 - are self-employed

-Disability insurance is a worthy investment for most people who work (if not all).
-Because without it, staying afloat for long term can prove difficult for most people if they lose their ability to work due to disability.
+Disability insurance is a vital investment for nearly everyone who works, if not all.
+Without it, the prospect of maintaining financial stability over a long period can become daunting for most individuals if they lose their ability to work due to a disability.

 Conclusion